altomator/Image_Retrieval/README.md

 We've used Perl scripts.
 The extract step can be performed from OAI-PHM, SRU or OCR sources.

 ##### OAI-PHM
-The OAI-PHM Gallica repository can be harvested for sets or documents.
+The OAI-PMH Gallica ([endpoint](http://oai.bnf.fr/oai2/OAIHandler?verb=Identify)) repository can be harvested for sets or documents.
 Perl script extractMD_OAI.pl can handled 2 methods:
 - harvesting a complete OAI Set
 - harvesting a document from its ark (or a list of documents).